News

 Introduction

 Climate change is a matter of international importance requiring global support from governments, organisations, and individuals alike.
-In our article we discuss how meeting the net zero 2050 target, while ensuring a reliable energy system and affordable supply to homes and businesses, will bring many challenges that will require radical changes in both consumer behaviour and energy infrastructure.
+We discuss how meeting the net zero 2050 target, while still ensuring a reliable energy system and affordable supply to homes and businesses, will create many challenges requiring radical changes in to both consumer behaviour and energy infrastructure.

 The 2015 Paris Agreement set countries the task of reducing emissions to tackle rising global temperatures.
-For them to deliver on their promises these countries will need to introduce laws and policies that combat the use of fossil fuels.
+To deliver on their promises these countries will need to introduce laws and policies that combat the use of fossil fuels.

 The UK is establishing itself as a leader in environmental management and the fight against climate change, after becoming the first country to pass laws to end its contribution to global warming.